Learn more about our plans and share your thoughts.

 Development Submission Documents

-- City of Toronto Development Application Portal (search by address, 385 The West Mall)
+City of Toronto Development Application Portal (search by address, 880 Eastern Avenue)

-TAS engages local communities early and thoughtfully to ensure we understand their strengths, potentials and aspirations – and can integrate these findings into our project designs.
+At TAS, we engage local communities early and thoughtfully to ensure their needs and potentials can be integrated into our projects.